jaillet/MixedQuadTree/doc/Rapport.md

 In SplitVisitor, insert new points in <b>new_pts</b> and use the indice of this points to update mid point of edges.
 So, this should be fixed for multi-threading because multiple thread can insert points at the same time.

+# Parallel version

+A parallel version using tbb and the container concurrent_vector for new_points and a concurrent_unordered_set for QuadEges is implemented.

+## Ideas

+If the refinement region is a box, or only the quadrants that intersect the polyline, the load balance will not be fair, so maybe add a task only if the quadrant need to be refined.

+# Parallelism with a reduction

+To avoid thinking about concurrence issues like inserting new edges, creating new points with good index, we thought about a reduction, ie every thread has private memory, and a single thread join all previous thread.
+That means that an algorithm need to be implemented to attribute new mesh points indexes.

+## Algo